 - What do you know about the area?
 At times, knowledge of the area can be the key to selling a home.
 Buyers that are new to the area need to know information about schools, movie theaters, shopping and more.
 An agent who lives in the area can help buyers identify how they will enjoy the area – and many times, the home will sell quicker.

 - How do you market my home?
-Believe it or not, some agents think that ordering a “for sale” sign and putting your home in the Phoenix MLS is how to sell a home.
+Believe it or not, some agents think that ordering a “for sale” sign and putting your home in the multiple listing service (MLS) is how to sell a home.
 This is only the beginning!
 Great agents should be able to deliver to you a written marketing plan tailored for the Phoenix Real Estate market along with success stories from using that plan.

 - How much are the costs of selling my home?
 In order to plan for the future all homeowners with Phoenix Homes for Sale need to know the amount of money they will have after the sale of the home.
 Great agents should be able to estimate the cost of real estate commissions, title fees, loan costs, repair costs, and property taxes.